DHLSan/LLAlexNet/Preparation stages of Alexnet C code/Readme.md

 In this file, there are test codes we made to implement our Alexnet architecture in C language.
+First of all, various attempts were made by writing the neural_lowlevel.py code in order to understand the logic of the neural network structure.